Multiplayer FAQ

 What access does Multiplayer require to auto-document your system?

-You need Workspace Admin access to any project where you would like to enable the System Auto-Documentation functionality.
+You need Workspace Admin access to any project where you would like to enable the Auto-Documentation functionality.

 Additionally, you’ll need access to your platform’s source code to instrument OpenTelemetry in your application.